qtczzz/NY-VS-CHICAGO/README.md

   - Win rate and tie rate
   - Standard deviation of scores

+## 📈 Results Interpretation

+### 🏆 Win Rate Summary
+After simulating 10,000 full 9-inning games using real player statistics:

+- **Team A (White Sox)** won **27.47%** of the games
+- **Team B (Yankees)** won **59.98%** of the games
+- **Ties** occurred in **12.55%** of the simulations

+This suggests that based on current season performance, the Yankees demonstrate a statistically significant edge in scoring and consistency, although ties remain a notable possibility due to game variability.

+### 📊 Distribution Insights
+A histogram of the run differential (Team A score - Team B score) reveals a left-skewed distribution.
+This indicates that:

+- The Yankees not only win more often, but tend to do so by larger margins.
+- Games where the White Sox win are less frequent and generally closer in score.
+- There is meaningful overlap in mid-range outcomes, reinforcing the probabilistic nature of baseball even with unevenly matched teams.

+These insights provide a data-driven view of relative team strength and support further analysis of player-level contributions or simulation-based strategy optimization.

 ## 🗃️ Data Sources
 Player data is pulled from:
 - [Chicago White Sox Stats](https://www.mlb.com/whitesox/stats)